 This project is essential due to the unreliability of the Puerto Rico energy grid.
-In times of crisis, the lack of power available to first responders impedes the delivery and efficiency of emergency services.
+In times of crisis, the lack of power available to first responders impedes the delivery of emergency services.
 By paving the way for solar power supply for the stations, we are helping to save future Puerto Rican lives.

 Current Project Status

-The Austin portion of the team meets virtually weekly on Tuesdays.
+The Austin team meets virtually every Tuesday.

 Every 4th Tuesday, the Austin and Puerto Rican teams meet together via Google Meet.